seacevedo/rekt_qa_system/README.md

 # Environmental Setup and Configuration

-Before you get started, ensure you have installed Pipenv (https://pipenv.pypa.io/en/latest/) to enable proper use of the environment bu running the command `pip install --user pipenv`.
+Before you get started, clone this repo ensure you have installed Pipenv (https://pipenv.pypa.io/en/latest/) to enable proper use of the environment bu running the command `pip install --user pipenv`.
 After installing, run the command `pipenv install` to install all the necessary libraries.

 ## Setup Google Cloud